 MBA in Shipping & Logistics Programme Syllabus

-The MBA begins with a compulsory two week induction providing students with the opportunity to access and familiarise themselves with our state of the art online learning portal and other resources available throughout the programme.
+The MBA begins with a compulsory two week online induction providing students with the opportunity to access and familiarise themselves with our state of the art online learning portal and other resources available throughout the programme.
 There are some compulsory short exercises during this period to allow introductions to the subject, the faculty and fellow peers.

 Shipping Business and International Trade (20 Credits)

 The first module will develop the students’ advanced understanding of the context in which the maritime world operates.
 It will lay the foundation for the programme and will focus on:

 This module aims to equip students with a detailed understanding of the key developments in, and thinking derived from, the study of strategy.
 The contents of the module will;

 Executive Leadership (30 Credits)